yokolet/new-note/_drafts/vite-vue-bun-on-rails.md

 At this moment, Vite on Bun is an effective combination.

 This blog post explains how Vue, Vite and Bun on Rails can be created.
+The source code is on the GitHub, [rails-vite-vue](https://github.com/yokolet/rails-vite-vue).

 ### Prerequisite